Travel insurance: Hawaii

 Looking for the best travel insurance* for Hawaii?
-Find out what cover you need and receive quotes
+Compare your options and see how much you could save.

 Do I really need travel insurance for Hawaii?

 Despite being a developed island with a long history of tourist travellers, Hawaii is not without its travel risks and travel insurance will offer financial protection for a range of losses including:

 - Emergency medical expenses for emergency evacuation and hospital care.

 - Lost/stolen luggage and valuables including high-value items.

 - Cancellation fees and lost deposits if you are forced to cancel your trip for reasons outside of your control.

 - Car rental excess charges if you are involved in an accident and are forced to pay an excess fee (which can be as high as $5,000).